DUI Defense

 Mandatory 50 hours of community service & victim impact panel participation

-• Six month license revocation for blood/breath alcohol level of .08 and above, 1 year if over .15
+• Six-month license revocation for blood/breath alcohol level of .08 and above, 1 year if over .15

 • 10-day vehicle impoundment